mkralik42/darkly/brute_force_signin/Ressources/README.md

                 return
 ```

-Ultimately, we were able to gain access to the admin account by guessing the password "shadow".
-We can login with any username.
-This allowed us to access the flag.
+Ultimately, we were able to gain access to the admin account by guessing the password **"shadow"**.
+With this knowledge, we can log in using any username, granting us access to the flag.

 ## INFORMATION ON BRUTE FORCE ATTACKS

-Brute force is a hacking technique used for guessing the user by trying various possible login credentials.
-Brute-force involves trying thousands of login credentials repeatedly in a short time span until the attacker succeeds.
+A brute force attack uses trial-and-error to guess login info, encryption keys, or find a hidden web page.
+Hackers work through all possible combinations hoping to guess correctly.
 In regards to authentication, when no password policy is in place an attacker can use lists of common username and passwords to brute force a username or password field until successful authentication.

 ## PATCH THE VULNERABILITY

-To mitigate the risks associated with brute force attacks, consider the following measures:
+To limit the risks associated with brute force attacks, consider the following measures:

     1. Switch to POST Request: Prefer using a POST request for login instead of a GET request.
 This ensures that credentials are sent in the HTTP message body rather than the URL.